corey-alix/trip-planner-app/README.md

 - ☐ annotation symbol appears as a colored circle on the marker itself
 - ☐ PWA with cache-first access
 - ☐ backup to Fauna
+- ☐ provide an app key and it sets the Fauna, google API and mapify keys in the client (requires Netlify lambda)

+## Issues

+How to create a netlify lambda with secret keys without exposing them via github in a public project?
+Netlify has variables so I guess the node code leverages those plus Fauna to store secure configuration

 ## Fixes